PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 One of the most consistent retailers that have added more and more stock at different times is Sony's Direct store page.

-New consoles are made available on the website every couple of days, and all you need is the link to the PlayStation 5 and PS5 Digital Edition store page.
+New consoles are made available on the website every couple of days, with the most recent being November 19.
+All you need is the link to the PlayStation 5 and PS5 Digital Edition store page.
 After that, you will be put in a queue with a progress bar and an estimate of how much longer you'll have to wait.
 After that, you might be able to buy a PS5.
 However, there's a strong chance that the latest batch of consoles will be sold out by the time you exit the queue.
+Thankfully, Sony has updated the queue to inform you when the units do sold out.

 While getting a console this way is one of the safest methods, it requires a lot of waiting and a bit of luck.
 Some loopholes previously to allow users to skip the queue by hitting the escape button before the browser began the queue, but these have since been seemingly patched out by Sony.